hringbauer/hapROH/docs/hapCon.rst

     Method1: Fixing genotyping error rate
 	    Estimated genotyping error via flanking region: 0.001502 MLE for contamination using BFGS: 0.102113 (0.076802 - 0.127424)

+It gives
+1) Number of sites covered by one or more reads (aka the length of the HMM chain)
+2) Genotype error estimated by measuring heterozygosity on supposedly non-segregating sites
+3) MLE of contamination rate and its confidence intervals

 If your data contains African ancestry, please adjust the parameter "--exclude".
 As explained in our manuscript, by default it excludes African haplotypes in the reference panel as this alleviates the "attraction effect".
 In case when the sample has African ancestry, however, the whole reference panel should be used.